Send to a friend

 “We need improved crop varieties developed to resist diseases and tolerate drought.
 We need access to modern inputs, such as fertilisers.”

 But ultimately we need people.
 Specifically, we need Africa’s best and brightest to embrace agriculture as a calling and a career.

 Recently, I agreed to chair the selection committee for the new Africa Food Prize, an award that aims to recognise outstanding individuals or institutions taking control of Africa’s agriculture agenda.
 It started in 2005 in Oslo, Norway, as the Yara Prize in response to a call by Kofi Annan, then UN secretary-general, for a green revolution in agriculture.
 [2[.
 It was named after its sponsor, Yara International ASA Norway, an organisation that promotes sustainable agriculture and the environment.

 By renaming it as Africa Food Prize and moving it to Africa, it has given the award a distinctive Africa flavour and ownership.
 This year, the award is also a substantial award: US$100,000 for the winner, higher than the previous US$60,000.
-The hope is that the prize and its cadre of winners will signal to the world that agriculture is a priority for Africa that all should embrace.
-It can call attention to the institutions and individuals who are inspiring and driving innovations that can be replicated across the continent.

 I sometimes portray my return to farming as coming full circle.
 But in reality, while I cherish my childhood memories, I don’t want to return to the past.
 I want to be part of the future, where farming in Africa is a lucrative, exciting entrepreneurial pursuit and young people aspire to be farmers because they see talented men and women building a rewarding career in farming and farm-related work.